therajshivam/ecommerce-qa-automation/README.md

-﻿# E-Commerce QA Automation + Manual Testing
+﻿# E-Commerce QA Manual Testing

 A combined QA project for nopCommerce that includes both manual testing artifacts and Cypress automation.